HelgeWieding/helg9000/README.md

 # My submission for the Flutter Clock Challenge

-The clock shows weahter conditions as well as temperature
+The clock shows weather conditions as well as temperature.

-Everything works programmatically without assets
+Everything works programmatically without assets.